-Landlords "sell" the accommodation in blocks of 5 months.
-By committing to take the accommodation you are committing to paying for the full 5 months.
-After arrival in Cape Town, landlords will provide payment information for housing and rental deposits.
+Once you have been placed in your accommodation, you will receive an email from Jonathan Mitchell with more details.
+Read this email closely as it explains payment and lease terms.
+Be prepared to pay the entire rent amount in full within a couple of weeks of arrival in Cape Town.
+Clarification about the due date will come in the email from Jonathan.
 The most common payment method is to do a bank transfer into the landlord's account.
 Very few landlords have the ability to accept credit cards, and students should not carry or attempt to pay in cash.